romain-durban/spl_validator/README.md

 * `verbose` (optional, default false) will output more information about elements being parsed (logging.DEBUG)
 * `macro_files` (optional, default empty list) is the list of file paths for macro definitions (macros.conf) to use to expand the macros calls before running the analysis
   * If a macro is found but cannot be expanded, it will be discarded but the SPL might not be syntaxically valid without the content of the macro
+* **NEW!** `optimize` (optional, default to True) is a boolean indicating whether to use the optimized PLY mode which leverage pre-compiled lex and yacc tables to initialize faster

 Function return an object with the following attributes: